DallanQ/dominion/Manual.md

 - **Action**: These can be played in your Action phase to do what they say to do in the text box.

-- **Treasure**: These can be played in your Buy phase to produce (a coin with no number on it icon) used to buy cards.
-The amount of (a coin with no number on it icon) is indicated in the top corners and on a big (a coin with no number on it icon) symbol.
+- **Treasure**: These can be played in your Buy phase to produce (icon of a coin with no number on it) used to buy cards.
+The amount of (icon of a coin with no number on it) is indicated in the top corners and on a big (icon of a coin with no number on it) symbol.
 Treasures in expansions may have rules on them like Action cards.

-- **Victory**: These are generally not useful during the game, but are worth (an icon of a Heater shield) at the end indicated by a number next to a big (an icon of a Heater shield) symbol.
+- **Victory**: These are generally not useful during the game, but are worth (an icon of a shield) at the end indicated by a number next to a big (an icon of a shield) symbol.

-- **Curse**: These are bad cards worth -1 (an icon of a Heater shield).
+- **Curse**: These are bad cards worth -1 (an icon of a shield).
 Normally they have no use and you will not choose to buy them, though you can; however you may receive them from other players via Witch.

 - **Attack**: These are cards that hurt other players directly somehow.

 - **Reaction**: These are cards that can be used in some way at an unusual time.
 Any such use is spelled out on the Reaction card; for example Moat says it can be revealed when another player plays an Attack card.
 Reactions are used one at a time (which matters for expansion Reactions).

+> image of Action, Treasure, Victory, Curse, Action & Attack, and Action & Reaction cards

 ## Terminology (page 7)

 Some special terms are used in card text.

-Four terms involve a number after a + symbol. +2 is the same as +1 twice, and so on.
+### Four terms involve a number after a + symbol. +2 is the same as +1 twice, and so on. (page 7)

-**"+1 Action" - You may play an additional Action card this turn**.
+#### "+1 Action" - You may play an additional Action card this turn (page 7)

 - When this happens, it just adds to the number of Action cards you can play; you finish resolving the current card before actually playing more Action cards.